-1.1 The final text of these Sporting Regulations shall be the English version which will be used should any dispute arise as to their interpretation.
-Headings in this document are for ease of reference only and do not form part of these Sporting Regulations.

-Clarification, interpretation and arbitration of any rules, requirements and regulations not covered by the FIA 'General Prescriptions' and Specific Regulations, Sporting Code and Technical Regulations shall be decided by the stewards of the meeting.
+- 1.1 The final text of these Sporting Regulations shall be the English version which will be used should any dispute arise as to their interpretation.
+Headings in this document are for ease of reference only and do not form part of these Sporting Regulations. - 1.2 The Cup is governed by the FIA Sporting Code (and its Appendices), the FIA F3 Technical Regulations and these Sporting Regulations. - clarification, interpretation and arbitration of any rules, requirements and regulations not covered by the FIA 'General Prescriptions' and Specific Regulations, Sporting Code and Technical Regulations shall be decided by the stewards of the meeting. - 1.4 These Sporting Regulations come into force from the moment of their publication on the FIA website (www.fia.com), and replace all previous Sporting Regulations.